Stibo: The Kiær family and telephone directories

 In 1959, the printing company bought a section on a new industrial estate in the suburb of Holme, south of Aarhus.
 They started with 7,500m2.
 On this site in 1961, the first actual telephone directory printing works was built.

 In 1962, the company's total turnover was DKK 8.1 million, of which the telephone directories accounted for DKK 3.2 million.
 Kiaer and his management secretary, Jørgen Bjerregaard, won yet another lucrative deal in 1964.
 The deal was to produce every telephone directory in Denmark.
 This paved the way for the company's involvement in more technology-based operations in the printing and graphics industry.

 Since a Yellow Pages directory entails a mass of different types and a wealth of illustrations, Aarhuus Stiftsbogtrykkerie had previously done the typesetting for the Jutland Yellow Pages directory in lead.
 It worked as long as they were only bound to a single book of a manageable size.
 But now, with the productions of the KTAS (Copenhagen Telefon A/S) Yellow Pages directory with its 1400 pages, it was quickly seen that using lead would be a hopeless endeavour.
 Consequently, Erik Kiær chose to use computer-controlled printing.

-In September 1966, Ingrid and Erik Kiær transferred 99.7% of the shares in the company to the Aarhuus Stiftsbogtrykkerie Foundation – which was established simultaneously.

-In 1976, Aarhuus Stiftsbogtrykkerie bought the majority of shares in CCI and a new company, Computer Composition International Europe (CCI Europe/CCI), was established in Denmark.
-The original Computer Composition Inc. stopped operating and CCI has subsequently established subsidiaries in, for example, the USA.

-1976–2009: Business expansion and structure changes

-In 1976, Stibo Catalog was established with the purpose of serving companies by handling their product information for customers.
-During the 1980s and 1990s, Stibo Catalog set up regional offices in Great Britain, USA, Singapore and Germany.

-The management decided to give the new subsidiary considerable independence – while the old printing house kept a similar independence.

-For the newly established subsidiary “Stibo Graphic” in Horsens, DKK 75 million was spent in 1990 on a very large web press: a 48-page "Lithoman" from the Man Roland factories.
-It churned out four-color publications at a speed of 1.3 million pages per hour.
-In 2000, the Group made its largest technology investments so far by acquiring a 96-page LithoMAN IV.

-In 2001, the group invested approximately DKK 180 million in a new corporate residence for CCI Europe.
-Major changes to the company structure were carried out in 2002.
-At the same time, the company name was changed from Aarhuus Stiftsbogtrykkerie to Stibo Group.
-The company was then split into three divisions – Stibo Graphic, CCI Europe and Stibo Catalog.